 Riding a motorcycle is a thrill unlike anything else you’ll ever experience.
 Unfortunately, motorcycles are inherently more dangerous than passenger vehicles, due to their open design and the minimal crash protection offered to riders.
-In 2017, motorcycle accidents led to over 5,000 fatalities.
-More than 80% of motorcycle crashes cause injury or death.

 Drivers of passenger vehicles do little to make the roads safer for motorcyclists.
 At best, drivers are unaware of how to drive safely around motorcyclists.
 At worst, they are intentionally reckless.

 In many situations, liability for an accident can be traced back to a driver’s negligent or reckless decisions.
 If you have been injured in a motorcycle accident caused by someone else, learn more about your legal options now.
 Call Finney Injury Law at 314-293-4222 to schedule your free consultation with a St. Louis personal injury trial lawyer.

 Dangers of Motorcycle Accidents